 That should fix it.
 If it doesn’t work for you – leave a comment.

-It is frustrating when your text is not perfectly aligned.
+There is nothing more frustrating when your text is not perfectly aligned in a cell.
 However the method mentioned above is the fastest and easiest way to fix it without going crazy.

 Leave a comment if this helped you.
 Thanks for visiting and don’t forget to leave a comment if this worked for you.